rahulrraj/terraform-aws-lambda/README.md

 # Known Issue
 - Running this for the first time may take little extra time as AWS certificate validation can take anywhere up to 40 min
 - Running this for the first time with failover fails with error about missing s3 bucket.
 Re-run it and it should be fine.
 Looking into it to find how to handle it.
-- Sometime when you extent the SG, it does not get added.
-Need to look further into it.
+- Deleting security group which has been added to lambda function, takes a long time as security group is associated to network interface.
+You can manually associate the network interface and then it will be quick.